 Employee: includes all Boston University faculty, staff and students, volunteers, trainees, visiting researchers, and any other individual who provides services to Boston University, whether compensated or not, and who, in connection with such services, has access to University records that contain Sensitive Information.

 Encryption: transformation of data through the use of an algorithmic process, or an alternative method at least as secure, into a form in which meaning cannot be assigned without the use of a confidential process or key.

 Record: any material upon which written, drawn, spoken, visual or electromagnetic information or images are recorded or preserved, regardless of physical form or characteristics that contain Sensitive Information.
 The term Record includes both paper and electronic material.

 Sensitive Information: Information that is designated as Restricted Use, Confidential or Internal Data under the Data Protection Standards.

-The University’s Executive Director is responsible for the administration of this Policy and the Information Security Program across departments and units that maintain Records in any format.
-The University’s Director of Information Security shall oversee, with the assistance of the Common Services and Information Security Committee (the “Committee”), the administration of this Policy, including developing procedures concerning the review, oversight and governance of this Policy, and including any necessary training.
+The University’s Chief Information Security Officer is responsible for the administration of this Policy and the Information Security Program across departments and units that maintain Records in any format.
+The University’s Chief Information Security Officer shall oversee, with the assistance of the Common Services and Information Security Committee (the “Committee”), the administration of this Policy, including developing procedures concerning the review, oversight and governance of this Policy, and including any necessary training.
 University Employees may request, collect, store or use Sensitive Information only as permitted by this Policy, the Data Protection Standards and practices required by his or her unit or department.